davidgrier/QVideo/README.md

 and a configurable digital video recorder that work as a stand-alone camcorder application and can be integrated into larger projects.
+The DVR emphasizes formats that provide lossless compression and accurate timing.
 The display widget supports mouse-aware graphical overlays for annotations, regions of interest and general user interaction.